icedcoffeeee/quizthing/README.md

 docker compose pull
 docker compose up -d
 bun db:push
+bun run auth
+# vv new terminal instance
 bun run build
 bun start
 ```

-Then, the website is live at `http://localhost:4173`.
+Then, the website is live at `http://localhost:3000`.
 Connect to the same
-network at `http://{ your ip }:4173`.
+network at `http://{ your ip }:3000`.
 Feel free to port-forward for WAN use.

+[!NOTE] the authentication process is currently unstable, the confirmation code
+is not delivered to emails, but logged to console.

+## Usage
+- Create a new quiz
+    - Add questions
+    - Add answers, select correct one
+    - Start quiz by pressing play button
+- Join quiz with the displayed code
+    - Admin reveals questions and answers by pressing the question number
+    - Number of people answered will update live

 ## Todo